vstanyshevskyy/obobruiko/content/questionnaires/yale-brown-obsessive-compulsive-scale-y-bocs.md

       The Yale-Brown Obsessive-Compulsive Scale was originally developed by Wayne K. Goodman et al. and is widely recognized as a gold-standard measure for OCD symptom severity.

+      *This page is intended for informational and educational purposes only.*
     copyButtonText: Copy the results
     results:
       - resultSummary: Sub-clinical state